Trump under fresh scrutiny over relationship with Putin

 "Will they join us now?
 Shouldn’t we find out whether our president is really putting 'America first?'" he asked.

-In the Fox News interview, Trump said he did not care if details of the July 2018 meeting were made public.
+In the Fox News interview, Trump said he did not care if details of the July 2018 meeting were made public, calling it "a great conversation."

 "Anybody could have listened to that meeting, that meeting is up for grabs."